 Fiona Howe: Filmography

 Delirium 100′ feature film.
 Starring Clare Grogan, Timothy West, Mamta Kaash, Alisa Liubarskaya and Gareth Jones.
 An atheist composer struggles to deliver a Requiem, inspired and compromised by the arrival of a young musician carrying secrets from his colourful past.
-Just completed.
+World Première in the Official Selection of Moscow International Film Festival 2017.
 (Producer/Composer)

 Delight 101′ feature film.
 Starring Jeanne Balibar, Gavin Fowler and Tim Dutton.
 Ghosts, secrets, lies and love in a contemporary mid-Wales setting.
 Second film in a trilogy.
 Opening feature at Moscow International Film Festival 2013 – Nominated, Golden St. George.
 UK Première Cambridge Film Festival.
 UK theatrical release 2014-15.
 (Producer/Composer)

 Desire 97′ feature film.
 Psychodrama exploring the relationship between sex and creativity starring Oscar Pearce and Tella Kpomahou.
 UK theatrical release March-April 2011.
 DVD release May 2012.
 Official selection Sarajevo Film Festival 2009, Cambridge Film Festival 2009, Raindance Film Festival 2009 – Nominated, Best UK Feature, Amiens International Film Festival 2009, FEST-Belgrade 2010, Pan-African Film Festival, Cannes 2010, Wales One World (WOW) Festival 2011, Borderlines Film Festival 2011.
 (Producer/Composer)